paritytech/substrate-api-sidecar/README.md

 ### Metrics Server

-- `SAS_METRICS_ENABLED`: Boolean to enable the metrics server instance with prometheus (server metrics) and loki (logging) connections.
+- `SAS_METRICS_ENABLED`: Boolean to enable the metrics server instance with Prometheus (server metrics) and Loki (logging) connections.
+Defaults to false.
 - `SAS_METRICS_PROM_HOST`: The host of the prometheus server used to listen to metrics emitted, defaults to `127.0.0.1`.
 - `SAS_METRICS_PROM_PORT`: The port of the prometheus server, defaults to `9100`.
 - `SAS_METRICS_LOKI_HOST`: The host of the loki server used to pull the logs, defaults to `127.0.0.1`.